 Contact the FBI

-The FBI monitors crimes of this type and has a complaint center set up on line for problems of this nature.
+The FBI monitors crimes of this type and has a complain for problems of this nature. t center set up on line

 If your scammer is located overseas, they may not be able to pursue direct justice, but they can use the data in order to understand the pattern and help protect others from being targeted.